jrieken/vscode-formatter-sample/README.md

 # VS Code PUG formatter

-This plugin adds syntax highlighting for vue Pug template files in VS Code.
+This plugin adds syntax highlighting for Pug template files in VS Code.

-It supports the vue syntax itself and HTML DOM events.
+It supports the vue syntax and HTML DOM events.

 # Based on:
 1) vscode-formatter-sample (https://github.com/jrieken/vscode-formatter-sample)